2018 World Flowboarding Championships: the event got underway in Punta Cana | Photo: Flowboarders

 In the men's flowboard division, Brad Spencer impressed the judges with a big 540 flip and secured his second world title.
 He had previously won in 2012.

-In the women's flowboard competition, Thai athlete Annissa Flynn has successfully defended her title and sees a bright future for flowboarding.
+In the women's flowboard competition, Thai athlete Annissa Flynn successfully defended her title and sees a bright future for flowboarding.

 "I am focusing on pro tricks like flips.
 In an Asian comp, judges will score you by the number of tricks you can perform, your style, and not falling off."